Chimalpahin/Night-of-the-Living-Dead-Esperanto/README.md

 ### How to Contribute

 You will need a GitHub account to be added as a collaborator.
+(At least to edit the script translations).

 Email RachelJMorris@gmail.com if you'd like to be added as a collaborator.
 Otherwise contact Rachel through [Twitter](https://twitter.com/rejcxeo) or [Facebook](https://www.facebook.com/Rejchelo)